zo-e-la/ctf-writeups/wactf-2022/README.md

 @SintiHaze

 ## Rankings
-The following is the ranking in terms of points received from challenge.
+The following is the ranking in terms of points received from challenges.
 We placed 15th place out of 152 participants and we received 1740pts total.

 ![ranking](https://user-images.githubusercontent.com/30396122/205560876-1e70946a-620b-4ae8-a10d-4e65053a4ef8.jpg)